 10. Avoid foreign transaction fees

 If you are traveling internationally, and don’t want to carry travelers’ checks or large amounts of cash around, you should definitely make sure you have a card that does not charge foreign transaction fees.
+Some countries have cards that do not charge you ATM fees as well.

 My favorite debit card to travel with is officially my Charles Schwab card.
 If you open a (free) Charles Schwab High Yield Investor Checking Account, you can get rebates on any ATM withdrawals made with your debit card.
 Basically, after you are charged an ATM withdrawal fee, they give it back to you at the end of the month.